kinkatse/Lucky-7/README.md

     - `npm run watch`
     - `npm run start`
 - Open up http://localhost:8080/ on two browsers
-- Press the same play button on both
+- Press the same play button on the host (The one with the play buttons)
+    - Other client will say "Waiting for host..."

 ### Bugs/Comments:
 - There is no database needed for this project but it can be useful in some cases I discuss below (in Future Implementations)
 - I have worked a lot on game logic and fine tuning that but ran into trouble with sockets that led some buttons to not function as they should:
-    - Stop Dealer button should stop the game for both players
-    - Starting a game should start the game for both players
-        - (Actually was attempting to create a room for both players to join but lost a lot of time in that)
+    - Attempted to create a room for both players to join
-    - Currently the decks of cards are not the same deck of cards.
-    - Both the above issues stem from clicking the start button which initiates a new game instance, and thus creates its own deck
-        - Fixing that would likely require a lot more time to refactor code
     - There is not a way for 2 players to play without using the same mouse
-    - For now, you can slap using the other color's button
     - For now, you can click the slap button multiple times during a combo to 'cheat' more points until the next card appears

 ### Game Conditions: